pqrkchqps/diehard-dot-fund-school/six_circles.md

 At one of our retreats, someone raised the idea that we should have a conflict resolution policy.
 We discussed the idea with the whole team and got a shared sense that it was important, and that it would take a bit of work.
 A small working group formed to facilitate the policy development process.

 The working group went away and did some research, to develop a first draft of the policy.
-They used Loomio to share the draft with the whole team and check that people had read it and shared any concerns.
+They used  to share the draft with the whole team and check that people had read it and shared any concerns.

 The working group developed a second draft in response to the first round of input.

-Finally, we used [Loomio, our online decision-making tool](http://loomio.org?utm_campaign=loomioschool&utm_medium=loomioschool&utm_source=six_circles), to officially agree to the new policy, which is now [published in our cooperative handbook](http://loomio.coop/conflict_resolution.html).

 ![](https://i.imgur.com/Yf4Lj9Z.png)

 *That green circle is a pie chart showing full agreement.* 👍

-Using Loomio means everyone can have their input into the policy without spending any time in a meeting: they can engage as their time and interest allows.
+Using  means everyone can have their input into the policy without spending any time in a meeting: they can engage as their time and interest allows.

 We have a full record of the deliberation that lead up to the decision, so the organisational memory is preserved.
 We can easily remember our reasoning if we want to review the policy in future.

-*If you want to learn more about how we use Loomio at Loomio, check out [this awesome short talk](https://www.youtube.com/watch?v=EXkQN9aL0R0) from my cofounder Alanna.*
+*If you want to learn more about how we use  at , check out [this awesome short talk](https://www.youtube.com/watch?v=EXkQN9aL0R0) from my cofounder Alanna.*

 ## #6: Community is defined by its boundaries